Urban Champion: Reception

 Urban Champion received largely negative reception.
 In the special edition Pak Source included in the January/February 1990 volume of Nintendo Power, which rated all the NES games released in North America from October 1985 to March 1990, Urban Champion received (out of 5) scores of 2.5, 2.5, 1.5, and 1.5 for the four categories evaluated.
 Along with Chubby Cherub, it is one of the only two games to obtain a score below 2 in a category.

 Retrospective reviews of the game's Virtual Console release were similarly critical.
 Levi Buchanan noted it as one of the weakest NES games for the Virtual Console.
-GameSpot's Jeff Gerstmann called it tedious when it was originally released, and now it's "about as boring as it can possibly be".
+GameSpot's Jeff Gerstmann called it tedious when it was originally released, and in the modern day is "about as boring as it can possibly be".
 GamePro described it as a second tier Virtual Console game.
 1UP.com's Jeremy Parish commented that he would rather have nothing at all on the Virtual Console in its debut week than Urban Champion.
 He also cited it as an example of a poor game that gamers would still buy for the e-Reader.
 He listed it as one of the worst Virtual Console games.
 1UP.com's Patrick Klepek criticized Nintendo for releasing only this and Baseball in one week, calling both poor games.
 Writer Bob Mackey called it questionable, calling it the "Bad Street Brawler of its day".
 GameSpy's Phil Theobald called it "awful", criticizing its cameo in Tetris DS.
 IGN's Lucas M. Thomas called it too shallow for an NES game, adding that there was no reason to purchase it.
 He also commented that it didn't deserve the distinction of being Nintendo's first head-to-head fighting game.
 IGN AU's Cam Shea called it "god awful", and "worse than actually falling down a manhole".
 Screw Attack advised that Wii owners not waste their money on it, calling it simple and slow.
 However, video game developer Ron Alpert found it to be an acceptable game, calling it one of the simplest of its day, but also an easy game to pick up and play.